imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/java/java_app.md

 Chained Transformations as a query parameter

-Let’s try it out by resizing an image, then rotating it:
+Let's try it out by resizing an image, then rotating it:

 #### Example
 ```java